The 15 Best Low-Cost Help Desk Software for Small Businesses

 GrooveHQ for small teams

-GrooveHQ is a lightweight helpdesk built for small teams that have outgrown a shared support@ inbox and want clearer ownership, basic automation, and self-service, without moving to a complex enterprise system.
+GrooveHQ is a lightweight helpdesk for small teams that have outgrown a shared support@ inbox but don’t want enterprise-level complexity.
+It adds clear ownership, basic automation, and self-service while still feeling like email.

 New tickets and assigning users on GrooveHQ